Publishing Agreements Explained: Bug fixing, Tech Support & SLAs

 Use clear severity levels with reasonable response times

-It is important that severity levels and associated response times are well defined.
-A good SLA sets transparent criteria for severity levels (e.g. game-breaking vs. minor visual issues) and links each level to a realistic response time.
-This avoids disputes over whether a bug counts as “critical” and ensures expectations are aligned.
+A good SLA clearly defines severity levels and links each level to a realistic response time.
+This avoids disputes over whether a bug counts as “critical” and ensures that both parties have aligned expectations.

 Severity LevelSeverity Level Definition and Examples Response Time